Exclusive: Wells Fargo CEO ruffles feathers with comments about diverse talent

 Experts said one reason board rooms and C-suites lack diversity is that such jobs are often filled by people who have managed businesses, while many people of color have tended to be stuck in roles that lack a direct connection to profits.

-"As women and minorities started to gain traction in corporate America, they were trapped in certain jobs companies felt comfortable placing them in, like human resources, administrative-support type functions," said Teri McClure, former general counsel and chief human resources officer at United Parcel Service Inc UPS.N, who sits on several boards, including that of JetBlue Airways Corp JBLU.O.
+“As women and minorities started to gain traction in corporate America, they were trapped in certain jobs companies felt comfortable placing them in, like human resources, administrative-support type functions,” said Teri McClure, former general counsel and chief human resources officer at United Parcel Service Inc, who sits on several boards, including that of JetBlue Airways Corp.

 McClure said she frequently hears comments like Scharf’s when companies have not tried hard enough to find diverse candidates or give them the experience to qualify for senior roles.